How to Cancel Spanish Timeshare Contracts.

 It is all too common for a seller to threaten legal action, it’s a form of bullying which makes some nervous.
 Most of the time these are idle threats and worth ignoring.

 You have to consider when these threats are issued that if you lose a case they obtain a yearly contribution from you, however, if they lose the case all their contracts can be deemed unlawful.
 The risk to them is far greater than the risk to you.

 As of 27th of February 2016, TESS has no knowledge of any major legal taken by non-UK based companies.
 In fact, very few actions are ever taken by UK based companies against Timeshare consumers, who cancel outside a cooling off period.

 If you have a desire to terminate your own Timeshare contract, we advise that you ignore all correspondence and do not talk to the resorts on the telephone.
 If worried consult TESS.

 It is also a good idea to make notes of everything that you were told and whilst in the presentation. as you may need accurate recollections and as to the misrepresentation.

 Getting your money back

-Under the card company’s voluntary “charge back” code
+Under the card company’s voluntary “chargeback” code

 Irrespective of your statutory rights of cancellation with card companies operating VISA or MasterCard.
 They will charge back ALL your deposit in the following circumstances:

-If you signed an agreement to buy a Timeshare or holiday or travel club membership in any country including Spain (If you paid by a personal card Mastercard, or VISA), if can provide evidence of sending a written cancellation within 14 days of signing the agreement and finally if you make your claim within 60 days (120 days for VISA) of signing the Timeshare agreement.
+If you signed an agreement to buy a Timeshare or holiday or travel club membership in any country including Spain (If you paid by a personal card Mastercard, or VISA), it can provide evidence of sending a written cancellation within 14 days of signing the agreement and finally if you make your claim within 60 days (120 days for VISA) of signing the Timeshare agreement.